n1mro/EffektivPythonSchoolProj/README.md

 # EffektivPythonSchoolProj
-My project for a course in efficient python programing
+My project for a course in efficient python programming